rohaanzuberi/Strategic_Thinking/Case Study - Measurement Planning/README.md

 ## The Objectives

-1. Consider the goals of the business and needs of my stakeholders
+1. Consider the goals of the business and needs of the stakeholders
 2. Identify and prioritize Key Performance Indicators and supporting metrics
 3. Make a plan to gather the data and address any gaps